Myrrhbearers: Liturgical references

-Role of the Myrrhbearers
+Role

 In the Gospels, especially the synoptics, women play a central role as eyewitness at Jesus' death, entombment, and in the discovery of the empty tomb.
-All three synoptics repeatedly make women the subject of verbs of seeing, clearly presenting them as eyewitnesses.

-The presence of women as the key witnesses who discover the empty tomb has been seen as increasing the credibility of the testimony, since, in the contemporary culture (Jewish and Greco-Roman), one might expect a fabrication to place men, and especially numerous and important men, at this critical place, rather than just "some grieving women."
-C. H. Dodd considered the narrative in John to be "self-authenticating", arguing that no one would make up the notion that Jesus had appeared to the "little known woman" Mary Magdalene.
+All three synoptics repeatedly make women the grammatical subject of verbs of seeing, clearly presenting them as eyewitnesses.
+The presence of women as the key witnesses who discover the empty tomb has been seen as increasing the credibility of the testimony, since, in the contemporary culture (Jewish and Greco-Roman), one might expect a fabrication to place men, and especially numerous and important men, at this critical place, rather than "just some grieving women."
+C. H. Dodd considered the narrative in John to be "self-authenticating", arguing that no one would make up the notion that Jesus had appeared to the "little known woman", Mary Magdalene.
 However, some passages in the Mishnah (Yebamoth 16:7; Ketubot 2:5; Eduyot 3:6) indicate that women could give testimony if there was no male witness available.
-Also, Josephus and Pliny the Younger have used women as witnesses to their claims.
+Also, Josephus used women as witnesses to his claims.
 In addition, Paul does not mention the women.
 Bart D. Ehrman argues:

-"One of Mark's overarching themes is that virtually no one during the ministry of Jesus could understand who he was.
-His family didn't understand.
-His townspeople didn't understand.
-The leaders of his own people didn't understand.
-Not even the disciples understood in Mark—especially not the disciples!
-For Mark, only outsiders have an inkling of who Jesus was: the unnamed woman who anointed him, the centurion at the cross.
-Who understands at the end?
-Not the family of Jesus!
-Not the disciples!
-It's a group of previously unknown women…the women at the tomb…."